shalinishalu612/Spring-Tutorial/README.md

-Spring Framework :
- 1 XML Based Conf
- 2 XML+Annotation Based Conf
+Created Beans of Car/Bike using bean defination in XML (XML Based Conf)